BlauweStadTechnologieen/hammertime/README.md

 - We have cleaned up and improved the ``WriteFile`` function.
 The screenshot capture function has now been removed from this ``WriteFile`` function.
 The screenshot capture function will now only run when an order is successfully executed.

 #### Future Developments
 - In addition, we will centrally declare certain variables depending on whether the system is in Debug mode or not.
 This hopefully make things a bit more efficient and will save us from have to redeclare variables that may have declared with different values at an earlier time in the current iteration - which may return incorrect results.

+### [v2024.18.1.1] - 2024-09-19

+## Added
+- We have added a ``sleep(1000)`` to the diagnostics module ``(RunDiagnostics.mqh Line 15)`` as we were finding that it was returning an incorrect trading hour.
+For example, the position or diagnosic message was being sent for a position that would have been, or was execured (respectively) at 1700 when the data was showing as 1600.
+This was because there were occasions where the data was being sent at ``16:59:59`` and not at ``17:00:00``, giving a reading of 16 and not 17.
+By delaying of sending the position data by one second will mean that the data will be sent in the correct trading hour.
+- Added a symbol check on line 226 for better efficiency for the the memory.

 ## Technical Data